sourcegraph/handbook/content/finance/spending-company-money.md

 ### Other computer

-- If you want something different (such as a desktop computer), that is obviously fine.
-If it's more expensive than the laptops listed above, please check with your manager and [People Ops](mailto:people-ops@sourcegraph.com) first.
+- If you want something different please contact [Tech Ops](mailto:tech-ops@sourcegraph.com) but if it is more expensive than the laptops listed above please have managerial or [People Ops](mailto:people-ops@sourcegraph.com) approval before requesting.

 ## Recurring expenses